llm-bible/llm-bible.github.io/_publications/taylor2025do.markdown

 bibkey: taylor2025do
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2504.00285"}
-tags: ['Agentic', 'Prompting', 'Tools', 'Reinforcement Learning']
+tags: ['Agentic', 'Reinforcement Learning', 'Prompting', 'Tools']
 ---
 Large Language Models (LLMs) are effective at deceiving, when prompted to do so.
 But under what conditions do they deceive spontaneously?
 Models that